Flamel001/PyBot/README.md

 * pyodbc
 * Microsoft Azure

-###### Note: all needed dependencies are in requirement.txt.
+###### Note: all needed dependencies are in requirements.txt.
 They should be imported into your enviroment.

 ## Installation:
 #### Requirements: